Full-path localization of directed polymers: Introduction

-Such was the advancement provided by Chatterjee \cite{chatterjee19}, for sufficiently large $\beta$ and a certain class of bounded random environments rather than Gaussian.
-Bates and Chatterjee \cite{bates-chatterjee???} subsequently proved an analogous (but less quantitative) statement in the Gaussian case, and then bootstrapped that statement to a stronger one.
+For as elegantly simple as \eqref{expected_R_limit} is to prove, it only tells us that the previous sentence is true on an event of nonzero $\P$-probability.
+One should like said probability to be asymptotically equal to $1$, meaning the specific realization of the disorder is irrelevant.
+Such was the advancement provided by Chatterjee \cite{chatterjee19}, for sufficiently large $\beta$ and a certain class of bounded random environments.
+In \cite{bates-chatterjee20II}, Bates and Chatterjee proved an analogous (but less quantitative) statement in the Gaussian case, and then bootstrapped that result to the following, stronger one.
+The key feature is that the number $J$ of distinguished paths has no dependence on the polymer length $N$, although the distinguished paths themselves, called $\sigma^1,\dots,\sigma^J$, are random and do depend on $N$.